railwayapp/docs/src/pages/reference/usecases.md

 ## Unsupported Use-Cases

 Our policy for being forthcoming and frank applies to unsavory information that we need to share.
-Unfortunately, our platform isn't yet well equipped to handle the following verticals that require extensive certification or GPU compute.
+Unfortunately, our platform isn't yet well-equipped to handle the following verticals that require extensive certification or GPU compute.

 - Medical
 - Government